 With Fitoor, Tabu proved, Royalty thy name, making even tragedy look graceful.

 And she was the ultimate 'anti-hero' in Andhadhun.
 What.
 A. Range!

-Proving her expertise as a scene-stealer in Jawaani Jaaenaman.
+Proving her expertise as a scene-stealer in Jawaani Jaaneman.

-And as Saeeda Begum in A Suitable Boy, she was literally like a ghazal come alive.
+And as Saeeda Bai in A Suitable Boy, she was literally like a ghazal come alive.